mskcc/cwl-commandlinetools/bwa_mem_0.7.17/README.md

-# CWL and Dockerfile for running ABRA2
+# CWL and Dockerfile for running BWA MEM

 ## Version of tools in docker image (/container/Dockerfile)